“Indexes for the Forsts”

 The Village Music Project in the UK has transcribed all melodies and harmonies in the Buttrey Manuscript.
 We are extremely grateful to them for this tremendous effort.
 Their alphabetical listing, PDFs of the transcriptions and abc files (to listen to), along with extensive notes on sources, changes and oddities can be found here.
 Many, many thanks to the Village Music Project.

 Thanks to Ken Purvis for his many years of work researching the origins of the manuscript and tunes.

 Thanks to Ian Bell for transcribing around 50 of the tunes, posting them on his Ontario Traditional Library website, creating sound clips with Saskia Tomkins and allowing me to use his work on this site.

-Thanks to Ross Flowers who kindly took photographs of each melody page, and encouraged Sandy to keep going with the posting and updating.
+Thanks to Ross Flowers who kindly took photographs of each melody page and gave Sandy the support she needed to keep going with the posting and updating.

 And thanks to Sandy Cameron for publishing this website.

 Aird – Publisher & Bookseller with a music shop at the corner of Gibson’s Wynd and New Street, Glasgow.
 Published: “A Selection of Scotch, English, Irish and Foreign Airs.
 Adapted to the Fife, Violin, or German Flute“ in Glasgow in 6 volumes between 1778 and 1801.

 Carroll – An Irish-American military musician stationed at Fort Niagara at the time he wrote his manuscript.
 He apparently played both fife and fiddle.
 His manuscript is thought to be held at the Newberry library in Chicago.
 There is a copy in the Fort York, Toronto library.
 There are about 250 tunes, many of which overlap with the Buttrey manuscript, plus a few of his own compositions.

 Drums of the Crown Forces Video clips